Impact

 SLF Impact

 The SLF’s work is grounded in our firm belief that the expertise needed to end the HIV epidemic is found at the community level, but sufficient funding for community-led organizations is not.
 Since the SLF was established in 2003, we have channelled resources directly, reliably, and accountably to our partners.
-Through their work, they are cutting the HIV epidemic off at its roots in sub-Saharan Africa.
+Through their work, they are cutting the HIV epidemic off at its roots in Africa.

 Our SLF partners have taught us that to measure the full impact of responses to HIV and AIDS, we need to understand what success looks like over the long term, for individuals, families, and communities.
 While lasting change is better understood through the testimonies and experiences of communities, it is clear that our grassroots partners’ reach is tangibly changing the lives of individuals affected by HIV and AIDS.